-As this is re-approval of a current program authorized by OSPI and approved after public review by the Washington State legislature, our focus will be on informing the public about the continuation of the program within SPS.
-Counselors and program staff will also continue to promote and refer students to the program.
+As this is re-approval of a current program authorized by OSPI and approved after public review by the Washington State legislature, our focus is on informing the public about the continuation of the program within SPS.
+Our emphasis has also been to work with high school counselors within SPS and program staff to promote and refer students to the program.
 In addition, students as well as internal and external stakeholders will be involved in subsequent program reviews in order to assess the effectiveness and need for continued program support.